nickbild/psoc6_voice_assistant/README.md

 ![](https://raw.githubusercontent.com/nickbild/psoc6_voice_assistant/refs/heads/main/media/data_collection.png)

-Once you have the data prepared, you can create new classification project, then add the data to it:
+Once you have the data prepared, you create a new classification project, then add the data to it:

 ![](https://raw.githubusercontent.com/nickbild/psoc6_voice_assistant/refs/heads/main/media/add_data.png)